essif-lab/framework/docs/terms/terminology.md

 A **terminology** is a set of %%terms|term%% that are used by a group of %%parties|party%% to reason and communicate about some specific topic(s).

 ### Examples
-- The set of words listed in the [eSSIF-Lab glossary](../essifLab-glossary) are used within the eSSIF-Lab community for reasoning and communicating about topics that serve the [vision and purpose](../vision-and-purpose) of the [eSSIF-Lab project](https://essif-lab.eu/).
-This constitutes the `eSSIF-Lab terminology`.
+- The set of words listed in the [eSSIF-Lab glossary](../essifLab-glossary) are used within the eSSIF-Lab community for reasoning and communicating about topics that serve the [eSSIF-Lab Objectives](../essifLab-objectives), which is part of the `eSSIF-Lab terminology`.
 - The set of words listed in the [Sovrin glossary](https://sovrin.org/library/glossary/) are used within the Sovrin Governance Framework and its Controlled Documents to understand the meaning of the terms that the authors intended to convey.
 Thus they comprise the `Sovrin terminology`.